Ableton/aqt-stylesheets/doc/Overview.md

    style engine), and pass it url of the style sheet to use (`styleSheetSource`).
 Currently this can only be a local file url.
    This property is dynamic, so if you change its values during runtime the style engine will reset itself to the style sheet.
-It will will also watch the specified file, i.e. if you go to change it while the application is running it will automatically reload it and send property changes to all style listeners.
+It will also watch the specified file, i.e. if you go to change it while the application is running it will automatically reload it and send property changes to all style listeners.